Category Archives: Doing Theology

 • Laws?
 We’d already picked up on Paul’s disdain for law.

 • Laws that govern?
-We were pretty God was governing the universe personally and couldn’t figure out if we needed laws to govern our relationship with God if Jesus wasn’t doing that himself.
+We were pretty sure God was governing the universe personally and couldn’t figure out if we needed laws to govern our relationship with God if Jesus wasn’t doing that himself.

 When we got to the page above, we were not immediately confused because we trusted Jesus to be the way to eternal life.
 But the chart just did not sit quite right.